daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 You should see your version of `daytona` installed.

-### Step 7: Create a Daytona Workspace with Jupyter Notebook Environment in it
+### Step 7: Create a Daytona Workspace with a Jupyter Notebook Environment in it

 Let’s start the daytona server by running the command.